 When was the last time you had your furnace checked?

 It’s getting to be that time when folks in northern New England are turning on their heating systems.
-Remember that furnaces and other equipment that burns fuel can put carbon monoxide into your home if isn’t working properly.
+Remember that furnaces and other equipment that burn fuel can put carbon monoxide into your home if they aren’t working properly.

 Carbon monoxide is a dangerous gas that in severe cases can kill you.
 You can’t see carbon monoxide, and it has no smell, so the only way to know if it’s in your home is with a working carbon monoxide alarm.